nent/nent/packages/core/src/components/n-app-theme/readme.md

 # N-APP-THEME

-The `<n-app-theme>` component checks for the preferred light/dark theme preference of the user and sets the interface state: theme, accordingly.
+The `<n-app-theme>` element checks for the preferred light/dark theme preference of the user and sets the interface state: theme, accordingly.